kruize/autotune/design/KruizeDatabaseDesign.md

 The Kruize Autotune project has the following entities:

-1. kruize_experiment
+1. kruize_experiments
 2. kruize_results
 3. kruize_recommendations
 4. kruize_performance_profiles

-## **kruize_experiment**
+## **kruize_experiments**

 ---

-The kruize_experiment entity represents a single experiment that is executed to optimize application resources on Kubernetes.
+The kruize_experiments entity represents a single experiment that is executed to optimize application resources on Kubernetes.
 The experiment contains the following attributes: